paprikka/433/README.md

 # 433

-433 is a font that masks the visible text and replaces it with dots.
+[433 is a font that masks the visible text and replaces it with dots](https://untested.sonnet.io/notes/433-how-to-make-a-font-that-says-nothing/).
 I'm using it with the Coffeeshop Mode in [Ensō](https://enso.sonnet.io).

-> [!TIP]
-> ### Read more about it [here](https://untested.sonnet.io/notes/433-how-to-make-a-font-that-says-nothing/)

 ![dots](./docs/dots.webp)